spiridonkopicl/evrybo-sketch-plugin/README.md

 These features are implemented:
 * Existing users can log in (precondition for exporting artboards)
-* Export all Sketch art boards to Evrybo
+* Export all Sketch artboards to Evrybo
-* Export selected Sketch art boards to Evrybo
+* Export selected Sketch artboards to Evrybo
 * Goto Evrybo homepage from Sketch